mjhea0/thinkful-mentor/django-enviornments.md

 [virtualenv](https://pypi.python.org/pypi/virtualenv) (virtual environment) is required when you run multiple projects on the same computer.
 Put simply, virtualenv manages all of your projects' dependencies, while also isolating them form one another.

-When working on a project, make sure your virtualenv is installed and activated before installing dependencies.
+When working on a project, make sure your virtualenv is installed and activated before installing dependencies with pip.
 Also, make sure to create a *requirements.txt* file to maintain a record of all installed dependendencies as well as their versions:

 ```sh
 $ pip freeze > requirements.txt
 ```

-Add this final to your project root.
+Add this to your project root.

 ## shell